-Recognize that the expression \([(3q+5)-p][(3q+5)+p]\) is in the form of a difference of squares: \((a-b)(a+b) = a^2 - b^2\).
+Recognize that the expression \([(3q+5)-p][(3q+5)+p]\) is in the form of a product of conjugates, which follows the pattern \((a - b)(a + b) = a^2 - b^2\).

-Apply the difference of squares formula: \((3q+5)^2 - p^2\).
+Apply the difference of squares formula: \((3q + 5)^2 - p^2\).

-Expand \((3q+5)^2\) using the formula \((x+y)^2 = x^2 + 2xy + y^2\), where \(x = 3q\) and \(y = 5\).
+Expand \((3q + 5)^2\) by using the formula \((x + y)^2 = x^2 + 2xy + y^2\), where \(x = 3q\) and \(y = 5\).

 Verified video answer for a similar problem: